 Following are some of my 'go to' online resources.
 They help keep me up to date and also help me provide positive technology tools for my students.
 By sharing these, it is my hope that you find something here useful and interesting.
 Math Blaster The Free Dictionary Eutopia Reading Rainbow Teaching Resources We Are Teachers Starfall.com PBS.kids Happy Teaching!
 Sharon H.

 Sometimes the problem may be that the child has difficulty discriminating between sounds and that difficulty needs to be addressed first.
 Some children cannot perceive if two sounds are the same or different and need a lot of guided practice to learn to do this.
 Here are a couple of suggestions.
 Go to the website: http://www2.cambridge.org/interchangearcade/sortbytype.do?level=0&type=Cup_word_up.
 On this site a child practices discriminating between two words or phrases, for example “thirty/thirteen” and “a brown coat/a green coat”.
 The second website I recommend is: http://brainconnection.positscience.com/brain-teasers/.
 Have your child play the following games.
 Sound Dominoes -- "Sound Dominoes is a phoneme matching game that builds short term memory and sound and word recognition ability."
 Memory -- "In the memory game, listen carefully and find the animal sounds.
 Click on the window to make the animal appear and hear its sound.
-Click on the other windows... read more
+Click... read more

 I had difficulty with phonics throughout school.
 I learned to read by sight ("Dick and Jane") and was a very good reader.
 I could not spell because I tried, unsuccessfully, to "sound out" words.
 I had problems learning French once we went to a Language Lab and put on earphones and was no longer able to see the teacher's face for lessons.
 I remember listening to phonics records and working with teachers throughout elementary school, none of which worked.
 I learned phonics once I decided to start teaching.
 I taught myself through pictures and information on the use of voice or breath, the position of the tongue, and where in the mouth each sound is produced.
 The information is the same that speech therapists use.
 Once I could see and feel the sound, I could finally begin to discriminate between the sounds I heard and then use the information for decoding difficult unfamiliar words, spelling, and learning the sounds of Spanish.
-As a result of all my difficulty,... read more
+As... read more

 Have you ever heard of a Victory Drill book?
 I can still remember bringing mine home and drilling every night.
 We were timed and most of the time I didn't mind it.
 I suppose it was a great tool for teaching phonics, although at the time I didn't recognize that as its purpose.
 When my own kids started to learn how to read, I noticed they brought home what the schools were then calling "sight words."
 The same concept was applied, although on a much smaller scale.
 They didn't have columns of the words to read, and they weren't timed.
 Phonics were pushed heavily when I was a kid.
 Knowing how to sound out letters enables children to read better.
 If a child doesn't know how to sound out letters, they are more likely to skip over words they haven't memorized by sight.
 If your child is in kindergarten - 2nd grade, ask their teacher if they focus on phonics.
 Is your child being taught phonics? http://www.pbs.org/parents/education/reading-language/reading-tips/is-phonics-taught-in-my-childs-classroom/ Do... read more